bootdotdev/blog/content/misc/code-academy-alternatives.md

 My final alternative to Codecademy is to learn on your own.
 Honestly, the information is out there.
 Nowadays, most enlightened employers don’t really *need* a certificate saying you completed this boot camp or that course.
 If you have a portfolio of projects and you can hold your own in interviews, you’re on your way.

 YouTube videos, textbooks, free tiers of any/all the Codecademy alternatives mentioned above - all of them will help you DIY your way to know how to code.
 My biology degree did teach me the basics of R, but I never really "got" it until I was forced to actually google what a for loop is and implement it in my own code.
-I was motivated to do that because I was dying to answer a research question for my Masters and nobody else felt like helping me.
+I was motivated to do that because I was dying to answer a research question for my Master's Degree and nobody else felt like helping me.
 (Fair enough.)
 Google, StackOverflow, R textbooks, GitHub, and most importantly, my burning desire to satisfy my curiosity taught me how to code.

 DIY learning is a good Codecademy alternative if you don’t like guided learning at all.
 Personally, I have never been motivated by a screen telling me what to do next.
 Course-sponsored projects have never gripped me.
 So I know other people like me are out there.